An-dre/An-dre/README.md

 ### Hi there 👋
-My name is Andre, I am from the University of Technology Sydeny taking a Bachelor of Engineering.
+My name is Andre, I am from the University of Technology Sydney taking a Bachelor of Engineering.

 <!--